 - Meria and Seth first met while the latter was on the run from some teachers after destroying one too many precious objects.
 Their relationship didn't last too long, unfortunately.

-- Not exactly a direct meeting, but the first meeting of Adam Squall and Violet Parr turns out to be fairly awkward, especially because Adam had just turned back into a human.
-It's implied that the two of them hooked up shortly afterward, though, although whether they formed a genuine romantic relationship remains to be seen.
+- Rise of the Galeforces: Not exactly a direct meeting, but the first meeting of Adam Squall and Violet Parr turns out to be fairly awkward, especially because Adam had just turned back into a human.
+They become an Official Couple by the end of the fourth act.

 - In On a Cross and Arrow, this is what happens when Fluttershy and her male alternate-universe counterpart Butterscotch accidentally run into each other.
 They hit it off quite well after getting over their initial shyness.